top of page

 It was not a guess or an arbitrary date, but a thoughtful analysis based on the knowledge of his day, consistent with the thinking of Isaac Newton and Johannes Kepler.

-Modern evolutionary biologist Stephen Jay Gould observes “that that he was doing the best he could with the tools and the knowledge that he had.”
+Modern evolutionary biologist Stephen Jay Gould observes “that he was doing the best he could with the tools and the knowledge that he had.”

-These dates were printed in the King James Bibles we read, and millions of Christians accepted them as fact and still do today, I am among them!
+These dates were printed in the King James Bibles we read, and millions of Christians accepted them as fact and still do today.
+I am among them!

 The Wonders of Bible Chronology by Philip Mauro